FOREX-Dollar steady as traders await views of Fed's Yellen

 * New Fed chief with dovish history to testify in Congress

-NEW YORK, Feb 10 The dollar traded tightly and held steady against major currencies on Monday as traders awaited the latest economic and policy views from the new head of the Federal Reserve.
+NEW YORK, Feb 10 The dollar held steady against major currencies on Monday as traders waited to hear the economic and policy views of Janet Yellen, the new head of the Federal Reserve, following a disappointing January report on the U.S. labor market.

-Janet Yellen, who last week took over from Ben Bernanke at the helm of the Fed, is viewed as an architect of the U.S. central bank's current ultra-loose policy and makes her first appearances as the Fed chair before Congress on Tuesday and Thursday.
+Yellen, who is viewed as an architect of the U.S. central bank's current ultra-loose policy, will make her first appearance as Fed chair before Congress Tuesday and Thursday.

-"We won't get much until Miss Yellen has her say," said Joseph Trevisani, chief market strategist at WorldWideMarkets Online Trading in Woodcliff Lake, New Jersey.
-"She has the potential to rile things up.
-I don't think she will but she could."
+"It doesn't provide a lot of incentive to move the dollar out of its current trading range," said Bob Lynch, head of G10 FX strategy at HSBC Bank USA in New York.

-The greenback was mildly weaker versus the yen at 102.22 yen , down 0.15 percent on the day after reaching a low for the day of 101.99.
-This followed Friday's choppy session when the dollar managed a 0.2 percent gain against the safe-haven Japanese currency.
+The greenback was mildly weaker versus the yen at 102.16 yen , down 0.2 percent on the day.
+This followed a choppy session on Friday where the dollar managed a 0.2 percent gain against the safe-haven Japanese currency, rebounding from an initial sell-off due to data that showed a second straight month of below-forecast jobs growth.

-While analysts anticipate U.S. lawmakers will question Yellen, the first female head of the Fed, on monetary policy, bank regulations and other potentially market-moving topics, they reckon she will stick to replies that would not alter expectations the Fed will hold short-term rates near zero for an extended period to support the economy.
+While analysts anticipate U.S. lawmakers will question Yellen, the first female head of the Fed, on subjects from monetary policy to bank regulations, they reckon she will stick to replies that would not alter expectations the Fed will hold short-term rates near zero for an extended period to support the economy.

-Nor do analysts foresee she would say anything that would upset expectations the Fed will back away from tapering its massive bond-purchase stimulus even after news U.S. employers added only 113,000 workers last month, far fewer than the 185,000 increase forecast by analysts.
+Nor do analysts foresee she would say anything to upset expectations the Fed will back away from its tapering of its massive bond-purchase stimulus even after news U.S. employers added only 113,000 workers last month, far fewer than the 185,000 increase forecast by analysts.

-The Fed has reduced its third round of quantitative easing twice, to $65 billion in February.
-Wall Street widely expects policy-makers to taper by another $10 billion a month at their March meeting.
+The Fed has reduced its third round of quantitative easing twice, to $65 billion in February and Wall Street widely expects monetary policy-makers to taper by another $10 billion a month at their March meeting.

 * Japanese companies are major investors in the UK (Adds quotes and detail)